SAM-IT/yii2-mariadb/README.md

 - We run the core tests for Yii2 (with some minor changes) to guarantee interoperability with the framework.

 # Usage
-To use the MariaDB `Schema` implementation there are 2 approaches:
+To use the MariaDB `Schema` implementation there are several approaches.

+## Override the schema class used for MySQL
-- Update the `schemaMap` property in your `Connection` config (the drivername is still `mysql` since we use the MySQL PDO driver) (RECOMMENDED)
+Update the `schemaMap` property in your `Connection` config (the drivername is still `mysql` since we use the MySQL PDO driver) (RECOMMENDED)

 ```php
 'db' => [